UCL/rsd-engineeringcourse/session01/lecture.md

 Hit "Click to create a pull request for this comparison".

 Give the request a title and a comment, and send it.

-Note you can comment on and discuss the contribution using the pull request: this is great for open source projects with many people working together.

 Accepting a pull request
 ------------------------